Divnsh/Depression_detection_dashboard/readme.md

 ![Depression-check](/assets/Screenshot.png)

+This depression detection app takes input as a text entered into the dialog box, or a single-column text csv file, and predicts whether the text indicates depression or not.
+For the text entered into the dialog box, top 3 latent topics in the text are extracted through Latent Dirichlet Allocation (fitted on train data).

 *Data used to train the model-*

 As exclusive text data for a depression classification task was not readily available, I assembled a custom dataset from reddit posts and comments.